 Land Rover LR4 Road Test

 Compared with the rest of the Land Rover line, the LR4 is looking a bit dated.
 The ride is supple but can get unsettled.
 Handling, though ultimately secure, is not a strong suit.
 The LR4 leans and lumbers when hustled through corners.
 A 3.0-liter supercharged V6 and eight-speed automatic are standard.
 The roomy cabin is comfortable, quiet, and luxuriously appointed, but some controls are confusing.
 The third-row seat is usable by adults, and cargo capacity is generous, but the two-piece tailgate is fussy to use.
 Off-road capabilities are top-notch, in part because of the height-adjustable suspension and electronic adjustments for various terrain types.
-A redesign is imminent.
+A redesign, named the Discovery, arrives in 2017.

 All cars come with basic warranty coverage, also known as a bumper-to-bumper warranty.
 This protects consumers against unexpected problems with non-wear items.
 Powertrain warranty protects against engine and transmission troubles.
 Rust through, or corrosion warranty, covers rust to non-damaged components.
 Roadside aid provides on-location assistance in case of a breakdown and may include limited towing services.